 This summer we enjoyed some of the hottest weather that Ireland has seen in decades.
-The beaches were packed as the staycation grew in popularity and schoolbags and uniforms were shoved to the back of the wardrobe for a few months.
+The beaches were packed as the staycation grew and uniforms were shoved to the back of the wardrobe for a few months.
 That said, all good things must come to an end, but with one door closing, another door opens.
 That is, the door to a new school year and the opportunity to create delicious lunch boxes for your little darlings.

 When packing the lunch boxes, the main thing to remember is to include food that your child likes.
 Without their buy-in, your efforts will simply be in vain.
 If possible, get your child involved in making their own lunch.
 Suggest that they choose their own fruit each morning or give them sandwich options to choose from.

 Check out my five lunch box ideas below.
 Feel free to mix and match ingredients to suit your child’s taste buds and to suit what you have available.
 Don’t forget to share your creations and ideas on Instagram and tag us @thebakingnutritionist and @dropchef.